Antonio Delgado

 Antonio Ramon Delgado (born January 28, 1977) is an American attorney and politician serving as the lieutenant governor of New York since 2022.
 A member of the Democratic Party, Delgado served as the U.S. representative from New York's 19th congressional district from 2019 to 2022.
-He is the first person of either African–American or Latino descent to be elected to Congress from Upstate New York, and the first Latino person to hold statewide office in New York.
+He is the first African–American and first person of Latino descent to be elected to Congress from Upstate New York as well as the first Latino to hold statewide office in New York.

-On May 3, 2022, Governor Kathy Hochul announced that she had appointed Delgado to serve as lieutenant governor, after Brian Benjamin resigned; Delgado was sworn in on May 25, 2022.
-On November 8, 2022, Delgado won a full term as lieutenant governor, on Hochul's ticket.
+On May 3, 2022, Governor Kathy Hochul announced that she had appointed Delgado to the then-vacant office of lieutenant governor of New York.
+Delgado was sworn in on May 25, 2022.
+On November 8, 2022, Delgado was elected to a full term as lieutenant governor.
+Following public disagreements with Hochul, Delgado said in February 2025 that he would not seek reelection as lieutenant governor in 2026.
+In June 2025, he announced his candidacy for the Democratic nomination for governor of New York in 2026.

-Early life and career
+Early life, education, and early career

 Delgado was born on January 28, 1977, in Schenectady, New York, to Tony Delgado and Thelma P. Hill.
-He is of African American, Cape Verdean, Mexican, Colombian, and Venezuelan ancestry.
-Delgado has three younger brothers: Kito, Kendall, and Julian.
-He grew up in the Hamilton Hill neighborhood of Schenectady.
+He is African American and has Cape Verdean and Latino ancestry.
+Delgado has three younger brothers and grew up in Schenectady's Hamilton Hill neighborhood.

-Delgado attended Notre Dame-Bishop Gibbons High School and played for the school's basketball team as a forward.
+Delgado attended Notre Dame-Bishop Gibbons High School and played for the school's basketball team.
 In his senior year, The Daily Gazette named Delgado to its all-area second team.
 He then enrolled at Colgate University and played for the Colgate Raiders men's basketball team alongside future Golden State Warriors player Adonal Foyle.
-Delgado graduated from Colgate in 1999 and earned a Rhodes Scholarship to study at The Queen's College, Oxford, from which he received a Master of Arts in 2001.
-In 2005, Delgado graduated from Harvard Law School.
+Delgado received a Bachelor of Arts degree from Colgate in 1999 and earned a Rhodes Scholarship to study at The Queen's College, Oxford, from which he received a Master of Arts in 2001.
+In 2005, Delgado received his Juris Doctor from Harvard Law School.

 After law school, Delgado moved to Los Angeles in 2005 and worked in the music industry.
-In 2007, Delgado released a socially conscious rap album under the stage name "AD the Voice".
+In 2007, he released a socially conscious rap album under the stage name "AD the Voice".
 He then worked as a litigator in the New York office of the law firm Akin Gump.